-Aspect/ Category Key Element Trigger Response Level 1 No action required Level 2 Actions required to be completed within 12 months if deemed necessary, otherwise continue monitoring Level 3 Actions required to be completed within 12 months Trigger Rehabilitated overburden areas have slopes that are generally <10°.
+Aspect/ Category Key Element Trigger Response Level 1 No action required Level 2 Actions required to be completed within 12 months if deemed necessary, otherwise continue monitoring Level 3 Actions required to be completed within 12 months Slope gradient Trigger Rehabilitated overburden areas have slopes that are generally <10°.
 Rehabilitated overburden areas have slopes >10° but <14°.
 Rehabilitated overburden areas have slopes >15°.
-Slope gradient Response No response required.
+Landform stability Response No response required.
 Continue monitoring program.
 Undertake a review of the landform design and if required undertake regrading and revegetation of the area, if it is not designed to be >10° <14°.
 Undertake a review of the landform design, including survey if required.
 Undertake regrading and revegetation of the area, if required.
-Trigger No gully or tunnel erosion.
+Erosion control Trigger No gully or tunnel erosion.
 No rilling present.
 Minor gully or tunnel erosion present and/or rilling <200 mm deep.
 Significant gully or tunnel erosion present and/or rilling >200 mm deep.
-Landform stability Erosion control Response No response required.
+Response No response required.
 Continue monitoring program.
 A suitably trained person to inspect the site.
 Investigate opportunities to address erosion issues.
-Remediate as recommendations to appropriately remediate the erosion.
-Remediate as Drainage Condition Trigger Drainage condition is in accordance with the design criteria established within this document.
+Remediate as appropriate.
+Undertake a review of the drainage of the area and provide recommendations to appropriately remediate the erosion.
+Remediate as soon as practicable.
+Drainage Condition Trigger Drainage condition is in accordance with the design criteria established within this document.
 Landforms exhibiting minor drainage issues but does not threaten to cause rehabilitation failure.
 Landforms exhibiting significant drainage issues, threatening or causing rehabilitation failure.
 Response No response required.
 Continue monitoring program.
 A suitably trained person to inspect the site.
 Investigate opportunities to address issues.
 Remediate as appropriate.
 Undertake a review of the drainage design and provide recommendations to appropriately remediate the area.
 Remediate as soon as practicable.

-Number: TAH-HSEC-402 Status: Final Effective: Wednesday 19 October 2022 Page 71 of 97 Owner: Zina Ainsworth Version: 2.0 Review: Sunday 19 October 2025
+Number: TAH-HSEC-00402 Status: Final Effective: Friday 28 th June 2024 Page 70 of 96 Owner: Zina Ainsworth Version: 4.0 Review: Monday 30 th June 2025